 • Reduce salt intake

-• Limit the amount of fluid you drink
+• Limit the amount of liquid consumed

-• Consumption of foods rich in potassium and calcium, poor in sodium
+• Consumption of foods rich in potassium and calcium poor in sodium

-• Limiting your intake of animal protein
+• Limiting animal protein intake

-• Anticoagulant and antiplatelet drugs
+• Anticoagulants and antiplatelet drugs

-• Dipyridamole at a dosage of 400-600 mg / day
+• Dipyridamole at a dosage of 400-600 mg/day

-• Ticlopidine at a dosage of 0.25 g 2 r / day
+• Ticlopidine at a dosage of 0.25 g 2 times / day

 • The dosage and duration of treatment is determined by the attending physician based on laboratory test data and the course of the disease.

-Non-steroidal anti-inflammatory drugs There is evidence that indomethacin and ibuprofen affect the activity of the immune response.
+Nonsteroidal anti-inflammatory drugs There is evidence that indomethacin and ibuprofen affect the activity of the immune response.
 Suppressing immune damage to the kidneys leads to improved kidney health.
 Indomethacin

 • At the initial stage, a daily dose of 25 mg is prescribed.